Introduction to Holistic Treatment and Diet

 The Whole Being

-Every whole incarnate human being has three aspects of relevance as far as health and disease is concerned:
+Every whole incarnate adult human being has three aspects of relevance as far as health and disease is concerned:

 The Four Pillars